 The project will contribute to the government’s efforts to reform the TVET sector by encouraging the replication of project innovations in other schools, trades, and regions.

 The project supports the DRC’s priorities outlined in its National Strategic Plan for Development and its Sector Strategy for Education and Training.
+It will contribute to the Swedish International Development Agency’s (SIDA) strategy for the DRC and to UNIDO’s Country Program.
 The project will be implemented over a period of five years with a total budget of USD10,846,809.
 This includes a grant by the Swedish government of USD6,8 million and in-kind contributions by other partners.

 About project partners